jamesbrq/MLSSRandomizer/README.md

 **Randomize Mario/Luigi:** Enabling this will turn Luigi or Mario into an item!
 Until you find them, you can play the game as a solo brother and adventure with a new twist!

+**Text Turbo:** At any point in the game, you can hold L/R + A to turbo through text.
+Note that this only works for text and nothing else.

 # Discord